thomasloven/lovelace-layout-card/README.md

 The first three are column based and work similarly:

-- A number of evenly sized columns is prepared based on avaialble space, the `width` option and the `max_cols` option.
+- A number of evenly sized columns is prepared based on available space, the `width` option and the `max_cols` option.
 - The cards are placed into the columns one at a time in a method depending on the current layout.
 - Any empty columns are removed.
 - The remaining columns are placed centered on screen.